Come as You Are (Nirvana song): Legacy

 The song was also featured in the closing credits of the Season 2 finale of the Apple TV+ alternative history series For All Mankind.

 "Come As You Are (House Mix)" is an electronic tribute with trumpeter Maurice "Mobetta" Brown and house music DJ Chip E. from Nirvana Reimagined as House and Techno by producers Jonathan Hay and Cain McKnight.

+The song was used in the Luca Guadagnino film Queer, during the introduction of the character Eugene Allerton (played by Drew Starkey).